project-evolve-listserve/home/_posts/2015-12-05-survey-results.md

 ### Demographics

-I have been in contact with Alvin Chang, one of the founders of The Listserve, and he informed me that by design The Listserve did not capture any data on the emails.
-This means, that we actually don't know and probably will never know how many emails get opened everyday, what the most popular emails are etc...
+I have been in contact with Alvin Chang, one of the founders of The Listserve, and he informed me that, by design, The Listserve did not capture any data on the emails.
+This means that we actually don't know and probably will never know how many emails get opened everyday, what the most popular emails are etc...

-At this point, we also don't know how diverse The Listserve is, but if ProjectEvolve is at all any indicator of the diversity of the overall listserve, it's mostly 20-30 year olds living in the USA.
-But this doesn't mean we'll never know the diversity!
-If you receive *that* email and *Win* The Listserve, please run a diversity survey finding out who's reading from where!
+At this point, we also don't know how diverse The Listserve is (in terms of subscribers), but if ProjectEvolve is at all any indicator of the diversity of the overall listserve, it's mostly 20-30 year olds living in the USA.
+But this doesn't mean we'll never know the diversity! *If you receive that email and Win The Listserve, please run a demographics/diversity survey finding out who's reading from where!*

 ### Next Steps